CoenzymeQ10

 acid reactive substances (TBARS) were monitored to evaluate bioequivalence.
 All

 the subjects were advised to take the capsules with meals.
-Blood samples were
+Serum concentrations of

 Coenzyme Q10 (average for groups) increased significantly 3-10 fold in the